BestPickZone

 Skip this if: Skip this if you want the most recent scholarship on Manson — written in 1974, some of its conclusions have since been contested.

-What is the best true crime book ever written?
+What is the best true crime book to start with?